TheTechnobear/Orac/Norns/readme.txt

 # Other Notes
-##stopping mec/orac
+##stopping mec/orac/sidekick
-sudo systemctl stop mec orac
+sudo systemctl stop sidekick.target

 ##debugging/logs for mec/orac

-mec and orac are exposed as systemctl services, you can find thier status (running or not) with sudo systemctl status mec orac
+mec/orac/sidekick are exposed as systemctl services, you can find thier status (running or not) with sudo systemctl status mec orac

-or to look at the logs use journalctl journalctl -u orac journalctl -u mec
+or to look at the logs use journalctl journalctl -u orac journalctl -u mec journalctl -u sidekick

 you could redirect to a file, if you want to share